Phpillip/phpillip/doc/controller/format.md

 __Note__: Remember that the _Response_ expects a Mime-Type (e.g _text/html_) but the _Request_ expects a format (e.g. _html_).

-Finally you can set the format of the route by explicitely naming the file in the url pattern:
+Finally you can set the format of the route by explicitly naming the file in the url pattern:

 ```php
 // Will output a '.json' file